-In table 2 a summary of the test results and a hangtag information are presented for the tested hydronic heater BioWIN 332 installed with thermal storage.
+In table 2 a summary of the test results and a hangtag information are presented for the tested hydronic heater BioWIN 212 installed with external thermal storage.
 For complete results see appendix 2.
 The results are based on the alternative method and the IDC cycle.
-No weighting factors have been used in the calculations.
+No weighing factors have been used in the calculations.